james-huang/james-huang.github.io/_posts/2021-01-02-the-sublime-text-editor-of-x.md

   Sublime Text Command Palette: short-cut triggered command search bar
 </small><br/>

-Sublime Text is also simultaneously opinionated but also configuraable.
+Sublime Text is also simultaneously opinionated but also configurable.
 It is simple enough for a programmer to install, open, and “hit the ground running” on a big project with a combination of GOTO (⌘+P) and project search (⌘+Shift+F).

 -----